writethedocs/www/docs/conf/na/2017/cfp.rst

 :template: 2017/na-content.html

-CALL FOR PROPOSALS
+Call for proposals
 ==================

 Hello hello, fellow documentarians!
-It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next North American conference, coming up on May 14-16, 2017, in Portland, Oregon.
+It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next North American conference, coming up on **May 14-16, 2017, in Portland, Oregon**.

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you’ve been writing